fbpx

 These “solids” contain few pathogens so somatic cell counts and Mastitis rates remain low, however, Mike points out that bedding solids only work well if they are used fresh.
 He says “the sooner the better and the material should be in the stalls at our two sites on the same day or that night.
 If they sit for 2 days or more in a pile, pathogens and SSC can definitely build up and so the material should be discarded”.

-Reg adds that while their digester and separator only processes the manure of the 1,000 cows at their main location, it produces much more than is needed there, so they can supply their other dairy of 400 cows as well.
+Reg adds that while their digester and separator only processes the manure of the 1,000 cows at their main location, it produces more than is needed, so they can supply their other dairy of 400 cows as well.

 Another interesting point is that the Chaputs are aware that some phosphorus migrates from the liquid to solid fraction during anaerobic digestion and mechanical separating.
 Nevertheless, the phosphorus levels at the farm near where bedding is kept have not increased abnormally.
 This was confirmed by their nutrient management specialist and matches the experience of TeamAg (above) at their ten Pennsylvania farms.